secgroundzero/CS-Aggressor-Scripts/README.md

 - New credentials come in from keylogging.
 - A new screenshot is taken from Cobalt Strike.

-:information_source: The scripts are compatible with both the Windows and Linux Operating Systems.
+:information_source: Some CNA files are compatible with both Windows and Linux operating systems.

 The following table illustrates the CNA files included in this project: